imahgref/ForkPullModel/README.md

 BRANCH_NAME = ORIGIN_BRANCH#RallyTicketID For example
 BRANCH_NAME = silver#78239882476

-3. Create the  local new branch git checkout -b silver#78239882476
+3. Create the new branch locally git checkout -b silver#78239882476

-4. push branch to the cloud.
+4. push the new  branch to the cloud!
 Push every night before you go home. git push origin silver#78239882476

 Phase 2:  Creating A Pull Request.